ray-project/ray/doc/source/data/batch_inference.rst

             class TFPredictor:
                 def __init__(self):
-                    import tensorflow as tf
-                    from tensorflow import keras

                     # Move the neural network to GPU by specifying the GPU device.
                     with tf.device("GPU:0"):
                         input_layer = keras.Input(shape=(100,))